kealanparr/Every-link-I-wish-I-had-as-a-beginner/index.md

 https://twitter.com/rjs/status/650875194345697280 - Ryan Singer on Twitter: ""Fixed deadline, negotiable scope" has to be the most underrated pattern in product management.
-It's the secret to shipping." / Twitter https://jenniferdewalt.com/ - Jennifer Dewalt - 180 Websites http://www.dailydropcap.com/ - Daily Drop Cap https://fourminutebooks.com/ - Four Minute Books - Learn From 800 of the Best Books for Free https://campfirelabs.co/blog/2019/1/8/the-art-of-pitching-how-i-got-published-in-the-atlantic - The Art of Pitching: How I Got Published in The Atlantic — Campfire Labs https://www.katebingamanburt.com/daily-purchase-drawings - Daily Drawings — The Office of Kate Bingaman-Burt http://100dayswithoutfear.com/ - 100 Days Without Fear100 Days Without Fear
+It's the secret to shipping." / Twitter https://jenniferdewalt.com/ - Jennifer Dewalt - 180 Websites http://www.dailydropcap.com/ - Daily Drop Cap

+https://campfirelabs.co/blog/2019/1/8/the-art-of-pitching-how-i-got-published-in-the-atlantic - The Art of Pitching: How I Got Published in The Atlantic — Campfire Labs https://www.katebingamanburt.com/daily-purchase-drawings - Daily Drawings — The Office of Kate Bingaman-Burt http://100dayswithoutfear.com/ - 100 Days Without Fear100 Days Without Fear